 Welcome to the Heritage Garden Journal

 What is a Louisiana native plant heritage garden?
 A Louisiana native plant heritage garden replaces traditional modern landscaping — grass lawns, imported shrubs, costly irrigation — with plants native to Louisiana's prairies, bayous, and wetlands.
 These plants are drought-tolerant, regenerative, wildlife-supporting, and deeply rooted in the cultural landscape of Cajun Southwest Louisiana.
+Explore our full Heritage Garden collection to see the native species we grow and ship.

 What is the Heritage Garden Journal?
 This is a real-time documentary of one Louisiana family removing their front lawn and replacing it with an authentic Cajun prairie heritage garden.
 We document every plant, every season, and every lesson — and we'll share seeds, plans, and plant profiles so you can do the same.
+Ready to start your own?
+Our Heritage Garden Starter Kit and Custom Heritage Garden Plan are the perfect place to begin.
+You can also browse individual native Louisiana plants or book a Heritage Garden Consultation for personalized guidance.

 Laissez les bons temps rouler — let the good land grow.